seedifferently/apidocs-v4/source/includes/_authentication.md

 you don't have to handle authentication yourself - you just pass in your Client ID and Client Secret and the library does the rest.
 These examples are provided if you cannot use one of the client libraries, or are writing your own.

+The Swift tab contains an example of authentication by entering a client ID and client secret, as well as an example of authentication using only an access token.
+This is because it is highly recommended that you do not release an iOS app with your Client ID and Client Secret strings baked into the app, as they may be vulnerable to exposure there.
+A suitable alternative would be to utilize an external identity service that authenticates your users and requests an access token that can then be returned to your app to utilize.